 - Step 1 Inspection.
-Buyer may have a general inspection done within the inspection period, 15 days being the default, if left blank.
-The general inspection must be done by a professional inspector: a person who holds an occupational license to conduct home inspections or who holds a Florida license to repair and maintain the items inspected. - Step 2 Notice of Repairs.
-Buyer must notify seller in writing within the inspection period of any general repair items.
+Buyer may have a general inspection done within the 15-day inspection period.
+The general inspection must be done by a professional inspector.
+A professional inspector is a person who specializes in and holds an occupational license to conduct home inspections, or who holds a Florida license to repair and maintain the items inspected. - Step 2 Notice of Repairs.
+Buyer must notify seller in writing within the inspection period of any general repairs items.
 If buyer fails to deliver a repair notice prior to the expiration of the inspection period, then buyer waives seller's obligation to make any repairs. - Step 3 Estimates of Repairs.
-Seller must have the general repair items estimated by an appropriately licensed person and must deliver a copy of these estimates to buyer within 10 days after receiving buyer's repair notice.
+Seller must have the general repair items estimated by an appropriately licensed person, and a copy of these estimates delivered to buyer, within 10 days after receiving buyer's repair notice.
 Alternatively, seller can have a second inspection (which could lead to a third inspection). - Step 4 Estimates Under or Over Repair Limit.
 If the cost to repair all items is under the general repair limit, seller must repair or replace all items.
-If the cost to repair all items exceeds the general repair limit, then within five days after the parties' receipt of the last estimate, two things can happen: (1) seller may notify buyer that seller will pay the excess; or (2) buyer may notify seller which repairs to make, up to the repair limit, in which case buyer takes the rest of the general repair items in their AS-IS condition. - Step 5 Right to Terminate.
-If no notice is given by buyer or seller within the five-day period under Step 4, then either party may terminate the contract up to the closing.
-This potential pitfall can be avoided by diligently following Steps 1-4.
+If the cost to repair all items exceeds the general repair limit, then within 5 days after the parties' receipt of the last estimate, two things can happen: (1) seller may notify buyer that seller will pay the excess; or (2) buyer may notify seller which repairs to make up to the repair limit, in which case buyer takes the rest of the general repair items in their AS-IS condition. - Step 5 Right to Terminate.
+If no notice is given by buyer or seller within the 5-day period under Step 4, then either party may terminate the contract up to the closing.
+This potential pitfall can be avoided by diligently following steps 1-4.

-Seller's Repair Obligations
+Seller's Repair Obligations.

 Seller is obligated to repair or replace all general repair items.
-Generally speaking, these are items that are not in working condition, meaning the items are not operating in a manner in which they were designed to operate.
+Generally speaking, these are items that are not in working condition, meaning the item is not operating in a manner in which the item was designed to operate.
 Additionally, the contract lists a few specific examples of general repair items, namely torn screens, fogged windows, and missing roof tiles.
 On the other hand, seller is not obligated to repair cosmetic conditions, meaning aesthetic imperfections that do not affect the working condition of the item.
 The contract enumerates cosmetic conditions in generalized terms, such as tears, spots, discolorations, nail holes, dents, chips, minor cracks, etc. In addition, the contract specifically states seller is not required to replace cracked roof tiles, curling or worn shingles, or a roof with a limited life.
 This last example highlights a common problem that occurs with inspection reports.
 Home inspectors are required under Florida law to report whether an item, such as a roof or an appliance, is near the end of its useful life.
-Buyer often feels seller should replace these older items or fix other cosmetic conditions.
+A buyer often feels seller should replace these older items or fix other cosmetic conditions.
 However, seller is not obligated to repair or replace anything as long as it is in working condition.

-Gray Areas
+Gray Areas.

-Some repair issues are black and white, but others can be somewhat gray, as shown by the following examples.
+Some repair issues are black and white, but others can be somewhat gray.
+This point is illustrated by the following three examples.